Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 Summary
 -------

-Hopefully after this chapter, you have a bit more of an understanding about what's going on when you use async in Rust.
+Hopefully, after this chapter, you have a bit more of an understanding about what's going on when you use async in Rust.
-Various crates that help provide utilities for async implement the specifics in their own way, so before you choose executor crates and Future supporting libraries, its worth reading crate documentation to understand the options available and the choices made.
+Various crates that help provide utilities for async implement the specifics in their own way, so before you choose executor crates and Future supporting libraries, it's worth reading crate documentation to understand the options available and the choices made.

-This is the end of the language basics section of Idiomatic Rust in Simple Steps.
+This is the end of the "Language Basics" section of Idiomatic Rust in Simple Steps.
 While there are many more language features available to you, I hope I've left you in a strong place to continue your journey.